Pokemon Scarlet & Violet type chart: Strengths, weaknesses, resistances & vulnerabilities

 Pokemon Scarlet & Violet logos with type chart icons

-Type matchups are essential throughout your journey in Pokemon Scarlet & Violet, so read on for Gen 9’s type chart (and details on Terastal typings) to ensure you’re in with the best chance of emerging from that next Gym Battle as the victor.
+Type matchups are essential throughout your journey in Pokemon Scarlet & Violet, which is why you’ll need a deep understanding of Gen’ 9’s type chart, as well as how Terastal typings work, so you can ensure you’re in with the best chance of emerging from that next Gym Battle as the victor.

 With the expansive array of Pokemon types in the series, mastering type matchups is pivotal.
 For instance, Fairy-type moves don’t fare well against Fire, Poison, and Steel types, while Water-type moves dominate Fire, Ground, and Rock types in the game.